ItsHarper/nushell.github.io/commands/docs/move.md

 ## Flags

- -  `--after {string}`: the column that will precede the columns moved
+ -  `--after <string>`: the column that will precede the columns moved
- -  `--before {string}`: the column that will be the next after the columns moved
+ -  `--before <string>`: the column that will be the next after the columns moved
  -  `--first`: makes the columns be the first ones
  -  `--last`: makes the columns be the last ones